 I’m from the Greater Boston Area.
-I’m a member of the Boston University Rocket Propulsion Group, a graphic designer for the UROP Office, and a student researcher at the Campus Climate Lab as well as at the Initiative on Forced Displacement.
+I’ve been a member of the Boston University Rocket Propulsion Group, a graphic designer for the UROP Office, and a student researcher at the Campus Climate Lab as well as at the Initiative on Forced Displacement.
 I love to cook (and eat good food!), read, play Carnatic violin, run, and meet new people.

-- Since 40% of BU’s carbon emissions come from heating its buildings, our project aims to determine the best way to transition Boston University’s buildings from fossil-fuel heating systems to electric heating systems in order to significantly reduce Boston University’s overall carbon emissions.
+- Since 40% of BU’s carbon emissions come from heating its buildings, our project aimed to determine the best way to transition Boston University’s buildings from fossil-fuel heating systems to electric heating systems in order to significantly reduce Boston University’s overall carbon emissions.

 Through my Campus Climate Lab work, I’ve been fortunate to learn from the beautiful interconnections between engineering decisions (electrical and mechanical), economics (how a project will be funded and maintained), and political landscapes (what regulations and policies limit or encourage our work).
-Although I am often comfortable in my engineering silo, my heating electrification work and team have continuously challenged me to see and appreciate how each of these seemingly disparate perspectives play a key role in achieving sustainable change.
+Although I am often comfortable in my engineering silo, my heating electrification work and team continuously challenged me to see and appreciate how each of these seemingly disparate perspectives play a key role in achieving sustainable change.